What Is Being Done

 Public Workshops and Meetings

-Although more emerald ash borer locations are being found in eastern Iowa, Iowa State University specialist encourage Iowa homeowners to evaluate their ash trees and to hold off on any insecticide prevention, unless they are within 15 miles of confirmed emerald ash borer infestations.
+Although more emerald ash borer locations are being found in Iowa, Iowa State University specialist encourage Iowa homeowners to evaluate their ash trees and to hold off on any insecticide prevention, unless they are within 15 miles of confirmed emerald ash borer infestations.

 Several informational meetings and workshops for the public have also been conducted in communities throughout Iowa in recent years.
 Workshops are scheduled by Iowa State University Extension and are intended for any person who may be interested in emerald ash borer, or anyone who may be doing survey work in their own communities.